damikun/React-File-DragDrop/README.md

    Preview of drag drop react component
   </p>
     <p align="center">
-   This is only frontend file dropper include axios to send file and get its token
+   This is frontend file dropper include axios to send file and get its token
   </p>
 </p>